makerdao/mips/MIP46/MIP46.md

 ### MIP46c3: Parameter Proposal Process

-Parameter Proposals are first presented on the Maker Governance forum and are then entered into the weekly governance cycle by the Governance Facilitators.
+Parameter Proposals are first presented on the Maker Governance forum and are then entered into the Weekly Governance Cycle by the Governance Facilitators.
 Where possible, Parameter Proposals should be made public on the first Monday of the month for inclusion into the weekly cycle in the second week of the month.

 Sufficient time must be given for discussion, and inclusion in the weekly cycle may be delayed by the Governance Facilitators if they feel more discussion is required.

-Proposed Parameter Changes will be bundled into a single on-chain poll for inclusion in the weekly cycle, and if the outcome is favorable, will proceed to that week's executive vote absent unforeseen circumstances.
+Proposed Parameter Changes will be bundled into a single on-chain poll for inclusion in the weekly cycle.
+If the outcome is favorable, it will proceed to that week's executive vote absent unforeseen circumstances.

 Urgent or emergency proposals from Parameter Proposal Groups should follow the existing guidelines for urgent or emergency proposals.